ezlifeSol/gampose/README.md

 ### `GameSprite`

 `GameSprite` is a specialized version of `GameObject` for displaying images.
-It uses drawable resources or asset paths to render sprites and inherits all properties and functionality from `GameObject`.
+It uses drawable resources, asset paths, or bitmaps to render sprites and inherits all properties and functionality from `GameObject`.

 **Parameters:**